 - Is there a lot of competition for the property?

 - Do you think the owners would accept less than the asking price?

 Making your offer

 Start by setting a price ceiling.
 Work out the maximum you can afford, and stick to it.
-If you’re confident that the vendors are in a rush to sell, and that there isn’t a lot of interest in the property, offer around £10,000 to £15,000 less than the initial asking price.
-In most cases, such a low offer will be rejected almost immediately.
-But you never know.
+If you’re confident the vendors are in a hurry and that there isn’t a lot of interest in the property, then offer around £10,000 to £15,000 less than the initial asking price.
+In most cases, the seller will reject a low offer, but you never know.
 And this initial offer might give you an idea of an offer the owner might find acceptable.

 If there’s a lot of competition for the property, you can’t afford to take too many risks.
-If your initial offer is rejected, ask the estate agent what might be accepted.
+If the seller rejects your initial offer, ask the estate agent what might be accepted.
 If it’s beyond your budget, move on.
 But first, think about how the owners might view you.
 You might be in a position to move quickly, and that could give you the edge.